3 Ways to Dry Fruit for the Birds

 Food dehydrators are always an option.
 The dehydrator can double for drying flowers and herbs from the garden.

 - Concord grapes

 - Prickly pear

-A word of caution, some fruit seeds are poisonous to birds, like apple seeds.
+Some fruit seeds are poisonous to birds, like apple seeds.
 Remove the seeds before serving.

 Using one of the 3 ways to dry fruit for the birds is a better way for me to use fruits that are past their prime for us, but will be a special treat for my feathered friends.
 Add the fruit pieces to cheaper filler seeds and attract a new flock of birds at the bird feeder.